Ralph Krueger

 Ralph Krueger (born 31 August 1959) is a Canadian-born German professional ice hockey coach and former player.
 He is the former head coach of the Edmonton Oilers and Buffalo Sabres of the National Hockey League (NHL), and former chairman of Southampton Football Club.
 Since April 2019, he has held a Swiss passport.

 He was head coach of the Swiss men's national ice hockey team from the 1997–98 season until the end of the XXI Olympic Winter Games in 2010 and the Edmonton Oilers of the National Hockey League (NHL) during the 2012–13 season.
 In 2014, Krueger shifted from hockey to the world of association football, to become director of English Premier League team Southampton.
 On 12 March 2014, Krueger was appointed the chairman of Southampton F.C.
 In April 2019, Krueger left the club to return to hockey full time.

 He is also known for his involvement in the World Economic Forum, where since 2011 he has been a Member, Global Agenda Council on New Models of Leadership.

 Playing career

 Krueger came to Germany in the late 1970s, joining second-division side Duisburger SC.
-After one year, he returned to Canada, but was back in Germany in 1980 and would stay there for the remainder of his playing days.
-He saw action in 350 games of the German Bundesliga, accumulating 187 goals and 186 assists.
+After one year, he returned to Canada, but was back in Germany in 1980 and stayed there for the remainder of his playing days.
+He played in 350 games of the German Bundesliga, accumulating 187 goals and 186 assists.
 In the 1980–81 season, as a member of Düsseldorfer EG, he led the league in scoring during the playoffs, with 22 points.
-He also played 45 games for the West German national ice hockey team.
+He also played 45 games for the West Germany national team.